Acipenseriformes: Description

 The axial skeleton of Acipenseriformes is only partially ossified, with the majority of the bones being replaced with cartilage.
 The notochord, usually only found in fish embryos, is unconstricted and retained throughout life.
 The premaxilla and maxilla bones of the skull present in other vertebrates have been lost.
-While larvae and early juvenile Acipenseriformes have teeth, the adults are toothless, or nearly so.
+While larvae and early juvenile acipenseriforms have teeth, the adults are toothless, or nearly so.
 The infraorbital nerve is carried by a series of separate canals, rather than being within the circumorbital bones.
 The palatoquadrate bones of the skull possess a cartilaginous symphysis (joint), and also have a broad autopalatine plate, as well as a narrow palatoquadrate bridge, and a quadrate flange.
 The quadratojugal bone is three-pointed (triradiate), and the dentition on the gill-arch is confined to the upper part of the first arch and to only the first and second hypobranchials.
 Members of Acipenseriformes retain the ability to sense electric fields (electroreception) using structures called ampullae.
 This ability was present in the last common ancestor of all living jawed fish, but was lost in the ancestor of neopterygian fish.
-All Acipenseriformes probably possessed barbels like modern sturgeon (which have four) and paddlefish (which have two).
+All acipenseriforms probably possessed barbels like modern sturgeon (which have four) and paddlefish (which have two).

 Evolutionary history

+Acipenseriforms are assumed to have evolved from a "palaeoniscoid" ancestor.
+Their closest relatives within the "palaeoniscoids" are uncertain and contested.
+The ancestors of Acipenseriformes are thought to have split from those of other living fish around the Carboniferous period (360–300 million years ago).
+The last common ancestor of Acipenseriformes underwent a whole genome duplication event suggested to have occurred around 242–255 million years ago, with the genome subsequently undergoing rediploidization, both before the split between sturgeons and paddlefish, and separately in both lineages after the split.